fabricio-bertolini/amazon-scraper/README.md

 # Amazon Scraper Application

 This project is a full-stack application for scraping product details from Amazon.
+It was made within a week as part of a coding challenge.
-It consists of a frontend built with Vite and a backend built with Express.js.
+The project consists of a frontend built with Vite and a backend built with Express.js.
 The application allows users to search for products on Amazon and view their details, including title, price, rating, and reviews.

 ## Prerequisites